pachyderm/docs-content/2.3.x/deploy-manage/deploy/deploy-w-tls.md

 Et voila!

 {{% notice note %}}
-When using self signed certificates or custom certificate authority, you will need to set `global.customCaCerts` to true to add Pachyderm's certificate and CA to the list of trusted authorities for console and enterprise, allowing Pachyderm components (pachd, Console, Enterprise Server) to communicate over SSL.
+When using self signed certificates or custom certificate authority, you will need to set `global.customCaCerts` to true to add {{%productName%}}'s certificate and CA to the list of trusted authorities for console and enterprise, allowing {{%productName%}} components (pachd, Console, Enterprise Server) to communicate over SSL.

 If you are using a custom ca-signed cert, **you must include the full certificate chain in the root.crt file**.
 {{% /notice %}}

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy**  allowing your cluster to expose one single port externally.
+We are now shipping {{%productName%}} with an **embedded proxy**  allowing your cluster to expose one single port externally.
 This deployment setup is optional.

-If you choose to deploy Pachyderm with a proxy (see the [deployment instructions](../deploy-w-proxy/) and new recommended architecture), the setup of **tls is set in the proxy section of your values.yaml** only (i.e., tls terminates inside the proxy).
+If you choose to deploy {{%productName%}} with a proxy (see the [deployment instructions](../deploy-w-proxy/) and new recommended architecture), the setup of **tls is set in the proxy section of your values.yaml** only (i.e., tls terminates inside the proxy).

 The setup of TLS at the proxy level is intended for the case where the proxy is exposed directly to the Internet.